andrew-shackelford/ES52-Final-Project/README.md

 ### Andrew Shackelford and Vivian Qiang
 ##### ashackelford@college.harvard.edu
 ##### vqiang@college.harvard.edu
-This final project uses an Arduino Micro to run a miniature Guitar Hero style game using 32 LEDs and 4 push-buttons.
+This final project uses an Arduino Due to run a miniature Guitar Hero style game using 32 LEDs and 4 push-buttons.